Content marketing: my six-step method for valuable Internet content

 So now is the time to hone these story-telling skills in your Marketing department and write valuable content for the Web.
 But what do I mean by valuable content?
 I mean content that brings value to your visitors, which could initiate discussions, questions and comments (I’m talking about articulate comments, not cyber-babble).

-In this article, I have expressed my views about writing for the web (also summed up in a creative commons slideshare presentation per below), based on what I have been able to implement successfully in the field over the past 15 years, in order to find out how that can be done:
+In this article, I have expressed my views about writing for the web, based on what I have been able to implement successfully in the field over the past 15 years, to find out how that can be done: